onespacemedia/cms/docs/DOCUMENTATION-README.md

 Then visit http://localhost:3000/ for a pretty, live-reloading experience.

-Via the magic of docsify, there is no build step, there is no build _system_, and no deployment step is necessary to push changes live.
+Via the magic of docsify, there is no build step, there is no build _system_, and there is no deployment step.
 Pushing to or merging changes in to the `master` branch will automatically deploy to GitHub pages.

 ## Style